If you have loads of clutter that you’re dying to get rid of, then consider selling it on eBay.

 One man’s junk is another man’s treasure.
 So even if you think some of the things you’ve got lying around are useless, think again!

 Even broken or not-working items can sell for parts or to enthusiasts.
 Sometimes if you sell a bundle of broken electronics you can make good money on them.
 Just always be honest about the condition of the item.

 If at first you don’t succeed, try again.

 Relist unsold items and tweak your posting to grab the attention of buyers.
 For instance, changing the title, adding a better description, and changing the format of your listing (buy it now or auction-style) can all help.

 Take new photographs or add extra photographs to your listing.
 Photos are absolutely key, so note how other successful eBayers are doing it and put in the effort!

 Have you had some weird or wonderful experiences selling on eBay?

-Share your best eBay selling tips in the comments below.
+Check out our quick-start eBay guide for more tips, and share your best eBay selling tips in the comments below.